Quick answer

 Effective planning for both POAT and Inheritance Tax requires a comprehensive understanding of how these taxes intersect.
 Here are some strategies to consider:

-- Reviewing gift-giving strategies to minimize tax liabilities.
+- Reviewing gift-giving strategies to reduce tax liabilities.

 - Understanding the implications of continuing to benefit from gifted assets.